University of Winnipeg: Major projects

+A 14-storey mixed-use apartment complex for students and community residents began construction in 2015.

+Financial structure

-The financial statements of the corporation are not publicly available under public disclosure legislation.
-The corporate draws its operating funds entirely from the university budget.
+The UWCRC’s financial statements are not subject to public disclosure legislation.
+Its operating funds are drawn from the university’s budget.

 Academic

 The University of Winnipeg is a provincially and privately funded post-secondary institution with undergraduate and a growing number of graduate programs including Canada's only master's degree in development practice with a focus on Indigenous development, as well as a professional, applied and continuing education and a high school division.

 Students and faculty

 Students at the university are represented by the University of Winnipeg Students' Association.
 CKUW is the student radio station based at the University of Winnipeg.
 The Uniter is the campus newspaper.
 The Student Services staff are represented by AESES.